 Game Genies usually came packaged with a book containing codes, and users could subscribe and receive regular updates.
-In addition, more inquiring gamers would attempt to find their own codes.
+In addition, more intrepid gamers would attempt to find their own codes.
 These days, there are websites where users log and attempt to create Game Genie codes.
 Most console emulators feature an emulated Game Genie as a built-in option, though they can also run an actual Game Genie ROM as well.